 It’s easier if the concert is on the street, but in any case, it’s not a good idea to take a monopod or a tripod with you, since they may not be allowed to go to the concert with them, and if they do, it is not very convenient to move around with such a thing in the crowd.

 Wear the camera around your neck or wrap it tightly around your arm: An accidental bump from a concert guest can easily send your camera flying.
-I also recommend bringing wet wipes and paper handkerchiefs with you in case you are accidentally doused with beer or something stronger.
+I also recommend bringing wet wipes and paper handkerchiefs if you are accidentally doused with beer or something more robust.

 To shoot indoor concerts, you will additionally have to open the aperture as much as possible and raise the ISO value.
-Always shoot in RAW (at least RAW+JPG) so that you can extract details from dark or overexposed areas of the frame, and correct the white balance.
+Always shoot in RAW (at least RAW+JPG) to extract details from dark or overexposed frame areas and correct the white balance.

 That’s all.
 Happy concert photography.